ophwug/docs/README.md

 First, make sure to try to reseat the connection for the screen.
 If that does not work, you will need to replace the screen.

+> [!WARNING]
+> **Be careful reattaching the screen ribbon.** The two ICs next to it are very fragile and if the connector slips when trying to insert it, it can catch and chip one of those ICs and you end up with a pixelated mess on your screen, or zero picture at all.
+>
+> A black screen can usually mean a [Blown Fuse Case](#the-blown-fuse-case) or a [Bad or Dead SOM Case](#the-bad-or-dead-som-case), but if you were to take off the back, plug in the device, and the fan starts to spin and the panda light flashes, your fuses and SOM might be okay.
+That's when you should take a close up picture of the IC's next to the screen connector and make sure they don't have any chunks taken out of them.
+They chip like glass.
+This could indicate a [Bad EMI Filters Case](#the-bad-emi-filters-case) or a [Bad Screen EMI Case](#the-bad-screen-emi-case).

 Inspect the MOSFETs around for any signs of failure.
 See [The Burned MOSFET Case](#the-burned-mosfet-case).

 Konik.ai has a screen replacement guide for their devices which should be similar for the C3X: https://www.youtube.com/watch?v=ieyz4pxaHxU